microsoft/azuredevopslabs/labs/azuredevops/continuousintegration/readme.md

 <a name="Overview"></a>
 ## Overview ##

-In this lab, you will learn how to configure continuous integration (CI) and continuous deployment (CD) for your applications using Build and Release in Azure DevOps.
+In this lab, you will learn how to configure continuous integration (CI) and continuous deployment (CD) for your applications using Build and Release in Azure Pipelines.
 This scriptable CI/CD system is both web-based and cross-platform, while also providing a modern interface for visualizing sophisticated workflows.
 Although we won't demonstrate all of the cross-platform possibilities in this lab, it is important to point out that you can also build for iOS, Android, Java (using Ant, Maven, or Gradle), and Linux.

 <a name="Prerequisites"></a>
 ### Prerequisites ###